 Jimmy Billstine's Blog includes many stories and photos

-Matt Hunter's photos from Douglas County (with a few others' photos and videos included and acknowledged)
+Matt Hunter's older photo albums from Douglas County (with a few others' photos and videos included and acknowledged)

-Matt Hunter's blog on bird stuff in Douglas County
+Matt Hunter's blog on bird and naturalist stuff in Douglas County

 If you have photos, videos, or sound recordings from the Umpqua Basin you would like to contribute or that I could link to, or if you would like to take on this project yourself, please contact me!
 Thanks!